sassoftware/sas-container-recipes/docs/wiki/Validating.md

 sas-programming         1/1     1            1           11d
 ```

-Here is an example for validating running images for `--type full` build.
+Here is an example for validating running images for a `--type full` build.
 In this example, the default namespace and manifests directory are shown: sas-viya and builds/full/manifests/kubernetes/deployments/, repectively.

 `kubectl -n sas-viya get -f builds/full/manifests/kubernetes/deployments/`